Everyone wants more muscle: big, full pecs and massive totals on the squat and deadlift. Thankfully,

-If you watch Julian, you’ll see that his upper inner pecs are significantly activated throughout most of the movement.
+Julian, you’ll see that his upper inner pecs are significantly activated throughout most of the movement.
 And, unlike the traditional DB press, the Herculean Press starts significantly lower down, closer to the belly — which is something that might take some getting used to.

 How To Do It

 Closely watch the video above.